 Moreover, the Medicines Act (Chapter 458 of the Laws of Malta) is another piece of relevant legislation which regulates medicinal products as a whole as it transposes Directive 2001/83/EC as amended.

 Despite the fully-fledged developments in Malta with regard to medical cannabis, the recreational use of cannabis is to date illegal as per the Dangerous Drug Ordinance (Chapter 101 of the Laws of Malta) (the “Ordinance”).
-Being illegal in many countries around the world, the legalisation of recreational cannabis has become a topic of broad interest.
-However, given its current classification as a drug, it is a controversial point of discussion as strong views exist, both against and in favour of its legalisation.
+Being illegal in many countries around the world, the legalization of recreational cannabis has become a topic of broad interest.
+However, given its current classification as a drug, it is a controversial point of discussion as strong views exist, both against and in favor of its legalization.

 In Malta, there are ongoing debates on the issue.
-Indeed, several interested parties have contributed by highlighting the positive and negative aspects tied with the legalisation of such.
-The legalisation of recreational cannabis can create a legal framework which ensures legal certainty and minimisation of abuses, doing away with the perilous black market providing the substance.
+Indeed, several interested parties have contributed by highlighting the positive and negative aspects tied with the legalization of such.
+The legalization of recreational cannabis can create a legal framework which ensures legal certainty and minimization of abuses, doing away with the perilous black market providing the substance.
 This is because, the law can specifically set the parameters within which the use of recreational cannabis is permitted, provide for educational campaigns to

 Maltese Market Projections

 Having attracted investments from around the globe, the cannabis market in Europe has made big leaps.
 With the increased demand for the supply of cannabis, more and more companies are seeking to establish a European base for the production and distribution of cannabis.
 In turn, Malta poses to be a favorable opportunity due to the comprehensive laws introduced in the recent years.